What Are The Four Attachment Styles?

 Updated April 30, 2019

 What Are Attachment Styles?

 Attachment styles are our way of interacting with and "attaching" ourselves to people who are important to us.
 These styles influence our mindsets and behaviors in relationships.
 Current attachment research on adults focuses on two axes of behavior - avoidance, and anxiety.
-The level to which these two things motivate your thoughts and actions determine your attachment style.
+The level to which these two factors motivate your thoughts and actions determines your attachment style.

 The Four Adult Attachment Styles

 - A secure attachment style is low in both anxiety and avoidance.
 Secure attachment tends to lead to stable, fulfilling relationships.